aelendt/Bellabeat_Case_Study/README.md

 ```
 =SUM(C2+(D2*2)+(E2*3))
 ```
 This formula gives more weight to the fairly active minutes (D2) and the most weight to very active minutes (E2).
-Once this formula was run it yielded the below graph.
+Once this formula was run it yielded the graph below.
 ![aggregatedActiveMinutes_vs_calories](https://github.com/aelendt/Bellabeat-Case-Study/assets/136762105/568b3154-100c-48be-a4de-1b2028684542)
 The R<sup>2</sup> Score for this relationship was **57%**.
 A stronger correlation than the 44% from very active minutes.
 ### Calories vs Steps
 Looking further for different trends in the data I wanted to analyze the relationship between the total number of steps in a day and the effect it had on the amount of calories burned.
 The data yielded the graph below.
 ![calories_vs_totalSteps](https://github.com/aelendt/Bellabeat-Case-Study/assets/136762105/a2222476-bc6e-414d-b69f-29bf861af02d)
 The R<sup>2</sup> score for this relationship was **31%**.
-Honestly I was expecting a higher correlation score due to the CDC recommendation to get at least 10,000 steps daily.
+Honestly, I was expecting a higher correlation score due to the CDC recommendation to get at least 10,000 steps daily.
 However, it now makes more sense that the updated recommendation is to get 150 minutes of moderate intensity exercise weekly.
 This is consistent with the correlation data I have found to this point.

 Because the data seemed messy in the visualization I averaged the calories burned per day and the average amount of steps per day by individual.
 The idea being that perhaps this might show a stronger relationship.
 The graph below shows the results.
 ![calories_vs_stepsByIndividual](https://github.com/aelendt/Bellabeat-Case-Study/assets/136762105/53fea44f-72e8-4239-9831-8f9fc28b92e1)